Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Experiments

 \fbox{ \parbox{\textwidth}{ \textbf{RQ3: How does the utilization of augmented fake data during fine-tuning affect fake news detection?} } }\\

 In the third approach, we incorporated augmented fake news samples during the fine-tuning process and evaluated all the fine-tuned models using our three test datasets.
-It is important to note that `Test DS2' was exclusively created for testing approaches involving augmentation, so it was not used to evaluate \textit{approach 1} and \textit{approach 2}.
-We only tested models in \textit{approach 3} and \textit{approach 4} where for fine-tuning we used the training dataset `Dataset 2'.
-As we have not used any translated news articles during the training in these approaches, this test corpus is completely unknown for the models \textit{approach 3} and \textit{approach 4}.
-We show the performance comparison among the approaches on `Test DS2' in Table \ref{restab: Test DS2 test}.
+It is important to note that `Test Dataset-2' was exclusively created for testing approaches involving augmentation, so it was not used to evaluate \textit{Approach 1} and \textit{Approach 2}.
+We only tested models in \textit{Approach 3} and \textit{Approach 4} where for fine-tuning we used the training dataset `Dataset 2'.
+As we have not used any translated news articles during the training in these approaches, this test corpus is completely unknown for the models \textit{Approach 3} and \textit{Approach 4}.
+We show the performance comparison among the approaches on `Test Dataset-2' in Table \ref{restab: Test Dataset-2 test}.
 Considering the results on all three test datasets, the mBERT Base model emerged as the top performer in this approach.
-It achieved an accuracy score of 92\% on both `Test DS1' as well as `Test DS2' and 86\% on `Test DS3'.
-The BanglaBERT Base model also demonstrated strong performance, achieving accuracy scores of 96\%, 93\% and 80\% on `Test DS1', `Test DS2' and `Test DS3' respectively.
+It achieved an accuracy score of 92\% on both `Test Dataset-1' as well as `Test Dataset-2' and 86\% on `Test Dataset-3'.
+The BanglaBERT Base model also demonstrated strong performance, achieving accuracy scores of 96\%, 93\% and 80\% on `Test Dataset-1', `Test Dataset-2' and `Test Dataset-3' respectively.
 We observed that the utilization of augmented fake data significantly improved the performance of all the fine-tuned models compared to approaches 1 and 2.
 While all models exhibited good performance, the mBERT Base and BanglaBERT Base models outperformed the others in terms of accuracy.\\

 \fbox{ \parbox{\textwidth}{ \textbf{RQ4: What is the influence of summarizing augmented news articles on fake news classification?} } }\\